Samuel Toller

-Sir Samuel Toller (1764–1821) was an English advocate-general of Madras and legal writer.
+Sir Samuel Toller, Kt, K.C., (1764–1821) was an English advocate-general of Madras and legal writer.

 Life

 He was son of Thomas Toller (1732–1795), who succeeded his father-in-law, Samuel Lawrence, as preacher to the Presbyterian congregation in Monkwell Street, London.
 He was educated at Charterhouse School.

 Toller was admitted to Lincoln's Inn 27 March 1781, was called to the bar, and in March 1812 was appointed Advocate-General of Madras.
-He was subsequently knighted, and died in India on his way to Bangalore on 19 November 1821.
+He was subsequently knighted by H.R.H.
+The Prince Regent on 9 Apr 1812 at Carlton House, and died in India on his way to Bangalore on 19 November 1821.

 Works

 Toller was the author of two legal works: